Dear reader of ADxS.org, please excuse the disruption.

 5.3.
 Interview with parents/confidants

-Interviews on retrospective and current symptoms and use of standardized assessment scales.
+Interviews on retrospective and current symptoms and the use of standardized assessment scales can help to record current symptoms and symptoms in childhood.

 5.4.
 Primary school reports

-The head marks / behavioral grades / individual assessments in primary school reports are often a great help in reconstructing the behavior of those affected in childhood.
+The head marks / behavioral marks / individual assessments in primary school reports are often helpful in reconstructing the behavior of people with ADHD in childhood.

-Some of those affected no longer have these certificates.
+Some people with ADHD no longer have these certificates.
 We have received alarming reports that some doctors have refused to diagnose such cases.
-Of course, this is in no way acceptable.
+Of course, this is in no way acceptable:

 5.5.
 Standardized survey of ADHD symptoms